 All writers fear the dreaded writer’s block–whether we handle it proactively or shake in a corner, feeling as though we’ve lost purpose in life because inspiration has seemingly abandoned us (I fall into the latter camp).
 Regardless of how we handle it, we still fear it.
 While this is a serious condition for writers, this post will be about another condition I have decided to call ‘writer’s lot’.
 Perhaps it is a kind of defense mechanism against writer’s block.
 Or perhaps I am making too many generalizations here.
 Hey, it’s an occupational hazard of being human.

 For now, I’m distilling writer’s lot down to the use and/or abuse of alcohol, but I do not seek to demean the severity of alcoholism.
 I talk a lot about addiction on this blog–and will continue to do so–as I have my own issues with it (in fact, on my 6th 1st day of ‘quitting’ smoking, the itchy craving is almost paralyzing right now).
-I don’t want to blame my issues with addiction on being a writer, or my late father, who was an alcoholic (functioning albeit).
+I don’t want to blame my issues with addiction on being a writer, or my late father, who was a functioning alcoholic.
 I don’t do it because I’m unhappy either.
-I just do.
-It’s like the existence of natural evil–it just plain is.
-And besides that, I don’t have much self-control to top it off.

 I do it to let go, to free my creativity and inhibitions, to get lost in a place that’s sometimes difficult for me to access without that kind of stimulant.
 Not that I encourage alcohol abuse, but used in moderation, it has its uses.
 As good ol’ Hemingway said: